 - Discovery and Developmental Therapeutics

 Kimberly B. Hoang, MD, is Assistant Professor in the Department of Neurosurgery at Emory University School of Medicine.
-A board eligible neurosurgeon, Dr. Hoang practices cranial neurosurgical-oncology and spinal oncology, and specializes in awake tumor surgery, functional mapping for brain tumors, laser interstitial thermal therapy, implantable brachytherapy and minimally invasive surgical techniques.
-Her clinical interests includes gliomas, brain metastases, radiation necrosis, awake surgery and laser interstitial therapy.
+A board-eligible neurosurgeon, Dr. Hoang practices cranial neurosurgical oncology and spinal oncology and specializes in awake tumor surgery, functional mapping for brain tumors, laser interstitial thermal therapy, implantable brachytherapy and minimally invasive surgical techniques.

 Dr. Hoang is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
 She holds professional memberships with Alpha Omega Alpha Honor Society, American Association of Neurological Surgeons, American Medical Association, Congress of Neurological Surgeons and Tau Beta Pi Engineering Honor Society.

 Dr. Hoang received her medical degree from The Ohio State University.
 She completed her internship and residency in neurosurgery at Duke University.
 She then completed a fellowship in neurosurgical-oncology at MD Anderson Cancer Center.